ElidaDev/Digital-History-Notebook/README.md

 - 1998 Google is launched<img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/6ea9a9a3-1329-4358-8c0e-0532a462152a" />
 - 2005 Youtube Launched
 - 2020s Remote work is more prevelant

+# Final Thoughts
+I disliked the research and typing portion.
+I liked learning the concepts of git.